timshannon/tech.townsourced.com/content/post/anatomy-of-a-go-web-app.md

 	}
 ```

-If stand alone functions are necessary or make more sense (for instance when they don't actually modify any types), then
+If standalone functions are necessary or make more sense (for instance when they don't actually modify any types), then
 don't export them.

+## The Data Package

 ---